Samveg1701/Whatsapp-Chat-Analyzer/README.md

 # Whatsapp-Chat-Analyzer
-This Main file for this project is the app.py which can be run to deploy on Streamlt Add your own chat to view your chat analytics
+This Main file for this project is the app.py which can be run to deploy on Streamlit.
+Add your own chat to view your chat analytics